aaronparker/evergreen/docs/under.md

 * `<ModuleBase>/Public` - public functions including `Get-EvergreenApp`, `Find-EvergreenApp` and `Save-EvergreenApp`
 * `<ModuleBase>/Apps` - internal per-application functions that contain the logic for retrieving application details.
 These are often unique for each application
+* `<ModuleBase>/Shared` - internal functions used by specific apps to reduce repeated code
 * `<ModuleBase>/Manifests` - each application includes a manifest in JSON format that includes application specific details used by the per-application functions.
 These describe details of the application including URLs used to determine the latest version of the application
 * `<ModuleBase>/Private` - internal functions containing reusable code